alexhunsley-notes/esolangs/Shatner.md

 Shatner is a highly impractical programming language which is best described as "idiotic programming by example".

-A Shatner program has three parts:
+A Shatner program has two parts:

 * A collection of training inputs and outputs
 * The main inputs